Alzheimer’s is the most common form of dementia, and according to research, is the third-leading cause of death among older adults.

 While Alzheimer’s disease is most common among peopled aged 65 and older, its effects are being felt more and more by young people.
-In fact, 1 in 6 millennial caregivers—at an average age of 27—is caring for someone living with Alzheimer’s or another form of dementia, according to a recent report from UsAgainstAlzheimer’s and the USC Roybal Institute on Aging.
+In fact, one in six millennial caregivers—at an average age of 27—is caring for someone living with Alzheimer’s or another form of dementia, according to a recent report from UsAgainstAlzheimer’s and the USC Roybal Institute on Aging.

 Lisette Carbajal was in her 20s when she noticed her father’s symptoms.
 According to Lisette, “One of the reasons why I’m so vocal about my dad’s disease is because I hope that no one else my age, 20 or 30 years from now, has to take care of their dad beginning at 20 years old.”

 With the prevalence of Alzheimer’s disease and other dementias in the U.S. expected to grow from 5 million today to nearly 16 million by 2050, more millennials like Lisette will likely face caregiving responsibilities in the future.
 The following are key themes connecting these dynamic caregivers.

 Navigating the Health Care System is a Priority

 Millennials are playing an increasingly larger role in health care as they navigate the system for their care partners.
 The most common caregiving activities include communicating with health care professionals (70%) and performing nursing tasks (54%)—often without access to specialized training or support.